pa-0/Razer-Synapse-Control/README.md

 # Razer-Killer

-It simply terminates the Razer app; no services are changed.
+Simply terminates the Razer app; no services are changed.

 Run as admin.